Does shaking breast milk actually damage the nutritional value? Research is scant, but this Ph. D says most likely not.

 Since the fat in breastmilk rises to the top, my husband's first impulse was to give the mason jar a good shaking before turning it into a bottle for our son.
 My mother, who saw him do this—and who I should mention is not at all the nagging type—stepped out of character for a moment and told him not to shake the jar.
 And if you have ever done any reading online about how to handle breast milk, you have probably encountered the same warnings that breast milk should be gently swirled, not shaken, because it may damage the proteins it contains.
 However, the scientific research in support of this advice borders on non-existent.

-Most of what you'll find online links back to two sources: Lactation Consultant Linda Smith, who published a short and citation-less essay entitled, “Don’t Shake the Milk
+Most of what you'll find online links back to two sources: Lactation Consultant Linda Smith, who published a short and citation-less essay entitled, “Don’t Shake the Milk,” vs. Anthropologist Elizabeth Quinn Ph.
+D, who wrote a very lengthy and reasonable analysis of the available scientific data on her blog.

 Because there are no studies that specifically look at what happens to human breast milk when shaken, Dr. Quinn went about gathering data points from other scientific resources in order to answer this question.
 Here’s a look into her thought process: